-Snowflake, a cloud data platform based in San Mateo, California, centers its business around streamlining so its customers can thrive with data warehousing, data tools and the cloud all on one platform.
+Snowflake, a cloud data platform company based in San Mateo, California, centers its business around streamlining so its customers can thrive with data analytics, data warehousing, data tools and the cloud, all on one platform.

 To be successful, the startup needs to effectively collaborate internally and externally on everything from IT support to vendor relationships.
-To do this, Snowflake has turned to Slack Connect.
-It shares more than 150 Slack channels with separate organizations and uses them to exchange messages and files, sidestepping email entirely.
+To do this, Snowflake has turned to Slack Connect to exchange messages and files with its partners.
+By sharing 580 Slack channels with 360 separate organizations—and counting—Snowflake is widely sidestepping email.

 “Having the ability to message an external vendor via Slack provides next-level support.
 The run-around you usually have to go through via email does not exist when you use channels.”